Mausoleoo/Detecting-Mammography-Anomalies-Using-VAE/README.md

 https://www.kaggle.com/datasets/ssmann/vindr-mammo-dataset

 ---------------------------------------------------------------------------------------------------------------------------------------------
-# Model
+# Architecture

-The VAE model is stored in the VAE.py file and utilizes convolutional layers.
-The encoder consists of 4 convolutional layers, employing ReLU activation and max pooling.
-Fully connected layers are used for the latent space representation.
-The decoder is made up of 4 deconvolution layers, producing an output that matches the input size.
-The VAEConv function takes the input size, number of channels, and initial channels, which allows for larger feature maps in the convolutional layers.
+The Variational Autoencoder (VAE) consists of an encoder, a latent space, and a decoder

+### Encoder

+The encoder compresses 128×128x1 images into a lower-dimensional latent representation.
+It uses four convolutional layers with ReLU activations, progressively increasing the number of filters (32, 64, 128, 256) while reducing spatial dimensions via max-pooling, resulting in a flattened vector.
+Two fully connected layers produce the mean and log-variance for the latent space.

+### Latent Space

+The latent vector 𝑧 is sampled from the learned Normal distribution using the reparameterization trick.

+### Decoder

+The decoder reconstructs images from 𝑧 using four transposed convolutional layers with ReLU activations, progressively decreasing the number of filters (256, 128, 64, 32) while upsampling spatial dimensions.
+The final layer applies a sigmoid activation to output a 128×128×1 normalized image.

 ---------------------------------------------------------------------------------------------------------------------------------------------